kago1988/useful-shell/README.md

-ps lax  # lists all running processes ps -ef  # lists all running processes ps j  # lists all running processes
+ps lax  # lists all running processes ps -ef  # lists all running processes ps j  # lists all running processes watch <valid linux command>  # places a watch stream on a linux command
 ```